Witten-Reshetikhin-Turaev invariants and indefinite false theta functions for plumbing indefinite H-graphs: Introduction

 Here we remark that such an argument leads us to the concept of quantum modular forms introduced by Zagier~\cite{Zagier_quantum}.
 Although quantum modular forms are purely number theoretical objects, many examples arise from $ 3 $-dimensional topology.
 The WRT invariants of the Poincar\'{e} homology sphere is a typical example of quantum modular forms.
 Other examples are colored Jones polynomials.
 For torus knots, their quantum modularity was studied by Hikami~\cite{Hikami_AGid}, Hikami--Kirillov~\cite{Hikami-Kirillov_torus,Hikami-Kirillov_L-function}, and Hikami--Lovejoy~\cite{Hikami-Lovejoy_QMF}.
 Galoufalidis--Zagier~\cite{Garoufalidis-Zagier} studied their quantum modularity for hyperbolic knots.

 We can conclude that the proof by Lawrence--Zagier~\cite{LZ} is based on a proof of the quantum modularity of the WRT invariants.
 Thus, we can expect that we can prove the Witten's asymptotic expansion conjecture by proving the quantum modularity of the WRT invariants.
 To prove it, we need to construct $ q $-series associated with $ 3 $-manifolds whose radial limits coincide with the WRT invariants.
 Hikami~\cite{H_Bries,H_Seifert} constructed such $ q $-series and proved the Witten's conjecture for Brieskorn homology spheres and Seifert homology spheres, respectively.
-Fuji--Iwaki--Murakami--Terashima~\cite{FIMT} also constructed such $ q $-series for Seifert homology spheres.
-The most general construction of candidates for such $ q $-series is carried out by Gukov--Pei--Putrov--Vafa~\cite{GPPV}.
-They constructed $ q $-series invariants called homological blocks or GPPV invariants for plumbed manifolds with negative definite linking matrices.
+Fuji--Iwaki--Murakami-- Terashima~\cite{FIMT} also constructed such $ q $-series for Seifert homology spheres.
+The most general construction of candidates for such $ q $-series is carried out by Gukov--Pei--Putrov--Vafa~\cite{GPPV} and Gukov--Manolescu~\cite{GM}.
+They constructed $ q $-series invariants called homological blocks or GPPV invariants for plumbed manifolds with weakly negative definite linking matrices.
 Andersen--Misteg{\aa}rd~\cite{Andersen-Mistegard} proved that homological blocks for Seifert homology spheres coincide with $ q $-series constructed by Fuji--Iwaki--Murakami--Terashima~\cite{FIMT}.
+Many other authors have studied the Witten's asymptotic expansion conjecture~\cite{Andersen-Hansen,Andersen-Himpel,Andersen-Mistegard,Andersen,Andersen-Petersen,Beasley-Witten,Charles,Chun,Chung_Seifert,Chung_rational,Chung_resurgent,Chung_SU(N),Charles-Marche_I,Charles-Marche_II,FIMT,Freed-Gompf,GMP,H_Lattice,H_Lattice2,Hansen-Takata,Jeffrey,Rozansky1,Rozansky2,Wu}.

 Many authors studied the modular transformation of homological blocks.
 Matsusaka--Terashima~\cite{Matsusaka-Terashima} proved it for Seifert homology spheres.
 Bringmann--Mahlburg--Milas~\cite{BMM_high_depth} proved it for non-Seifert homology spheres whose surgery diagrams are the H-graphs with negative definite linking matrices.
 Murakami~\cite[Proposition 4.2]{M_plumbed} proved that homological blocks are false theta functions for plumbed homology spheres.
 Bringmann--Nazaroglu~\cite{Bringmann-Nazaroglu} and Bringmann--Kaszian--Milas--Nazaroglu~\cite{BKMN_False_modular} clarified and proved the modular transformation formulas of false theta functions.